sindresorhus/electron-dl/readme.md

 Type: `Function`

-Optional callback that receives the downloadItem for which the download has been cancelled.
+Optional callback that receives the [download item](https://electronjs.org/docs/api/download-item) for which the download has been cancelled.

 #### openFolderWhenDone